-Trusts administered by the IWK are maintained separately from the IWK's assets and are excluded from the statement of financial position as the assets are not held for the benefit of the IWK.
-These trusts are held on behalf of the IWK paediatric dentists and relate to their dental practice.
+Trusts administered by IWK Health are maintained separately from IWK Health's assets and are excluded from the statement of financial position as the assets are not held for the benefit of IWK Health.
+These trusts are held on behalf of IWK Health paediatric dentists and relate to their dental practice.

-At March 31, 2022, the IWK held 3 (2021 - 3) dental trust funds totalling \$338 (2021 - \$380).
+At March 31, 2024, IWK Health held 2 (2023 - 2) dental trust funds totalling \$228 (2023 - \$303).
 Each trust maintains its own terms of reference which includes the purpose, guideline of eligible expenditures and designated signing authorities.
 Trust fund reporting, which includes details on transactions incurred throughout the year, is provided to the various stakeholders.